peterorme/inform-starter/README.md

 I mean, obviously - this is for me, *I* am that person who wants to be like the cool kids and start using the [Open sourced Inform](https://github.com/ganelson/inform).

 This is what I've learned.
+Disclaimer: I have no idea what I'm doing.
+These instructions may be wrong.
+Don't use this in aviation industries.

 I'm using Mac OS and [fish](https://fishshell.com/) (but using fish shell should not actually matter here).